Amberss-Log/ContextVector/README.md

 - Modality information
 - Provenance

-These components are typically managed separately throughout a codebase, making pipelines more complex and error-prone.
+Different frameworks and vector databases provide their own representations of semantic data.
+ContextVector aims to provide a lightweight, framework-agnostic representation that can be used consistently across AI pipelines.

-ContextVector groups these into one immutable object that can be compared, serialized, validated, and transported throughout an application.
+It groups semantic information into a single immutable object that can be compared, serialized, validated, and transported throughout an application.

 Instead of writing: